 - 11. On the Ready to Complete window, confirm the information and click Finish. - 12. vCenter will begin deploying the virtual machine.
 This may take some time depending on the speed of your connection, HDDs, etc. - 13.
-Right-click on each virtual machine and change the MAC addresses from automatic to manual then set the corresponding MAC address to the address listed in the table below.
+When completed, click on Close.